Not just poles and wires

 - Maintaining system security and network stability in coordination with the Australian Energy Market Operator (AEMO).

 To read more about the transformation of our business and how we’re supporting our customers as they invest in solar, batteries, electric vehicles and other technologies read the document below.

 Top 10 ways to access a clean energy future

-- Large-scale renewable energy connections: While our network is predominately urban, we work with commercial and industrial customers to connect renewable projects, such as solar, that are over 1MW to our network.
-We are also working with proponents planning stand-alone clean energy projects that are in excess of 18MW.
+- Large-scale renewable energy connections: We work with commercial and industrial customers to connect renewable projects, such as solar, that are over 1MW to our network.
+We also work with proponents planning stand-alone clean energy projects that are in excess of 18MW.

 - Electric vehicle public charging infrastructure: The rollout of public charging services across the state is being supported with connections to our network for reliable power.